3 pathways to sustainable packaging for ecommerce

 Many exciting developments are underway in the industry, but not every sustainable packaging solution has to be high-tech and costly to be effective.
-And small ecommerce businesses often don’t have the resources or the demand to justify investing in large-scale solutions.
+And small e-commerce businesses often do not have the resources or the demand to justify investing in large-scale solutions.

 One of the most impactful – and cost-effective – things businesses can do is adapt existing practices to promote sustainability and draw attention to the overuse of single-use packaging.
 For example, offering customers the option to group orders into a single delivery has become increasingly popular among small businesses in recent years.

 Business owners are responding to consumer demand – particularly among Millennials and Gen Z – for more sustainable solutions.
-Many online shoppers don’t mind the slightly increased delivery time if it means reducing environmental impact.
+Many online shoppers do not mind the slightly increased delivery time if it means reducing environmental impact.

-Some businesses also offer customer the choice to have their order shipped in a pre-used cardboard box that is still in a fully functional condition.
-Not only does this give customers the chance to make environmentally-conscious shopping choices, but it also reduces the amount of waste caused by shipments on an individual basis by at least 50%.
+Some businesses also offer customers the choice to have their order shipped in a pre-used cardboard box that is still in a fully functional condition.
+Not only does this give customers the chance to make environmentally-conscious shopping choices, but it also reduces the amount of waste caused by shipments on an individual basis by at least 50 percent.

 Other immediate changes can still help shift our perspective on the value of cardboard.
 For example, small-scale packaging adaptations are driving large-scale change.
 Country-level initiatives to revamp packaging design in favor of sustainable alternatives are becoming more and more commonplace.
-Here’s where the snowball effect comes in to play – as minor adaptations to packaging become an increasingly accepted in logistics, the quicker these changes spread and develop even further.
+Here is where the snowball effect comes into play – as minor adaptations to packaging become increasingly accepted in logistics, the quicker these changes spread and develop even further.

 In a 2020 report, McKinsey referred to sustainable, non-cardboard packaging solutions as "harder but doable."
-Of course, it won’t be easy to outgrow our overreliance on cardboard.
+Of course, it will not be easy to outgrow our overreliance on cardboard.
 But there are plenty of people out there with innovative ideas to create sustainable packaging alternatives.
-These people know that diverting the river alone won’t solve the crisis – and that we need new solutions to replace old ones.
+These people know that diverting the river alone will not solve the crisis – and that we need new solutions to replace old ones.
 If enough people and companies adopt new sustainable packaging solutions, this essential piece of logistics and supply chains will be a much more valuable and reusable resource than ever.